Oregon residents paid $8,679 to attend the four-year public institution this year – $317 more than the $8,362 charged for 2017-18.

-About 64 percent of the school's undergraduate population are Oregon residents.
-About 35 percent are residents of other states and 1 percent are citizens of other countries.
+About 63 percent of the school's undergraduate population are Oregon residents.
+And about 37 percent are residents of other states.